 Develop a Tool for AB 167/216 Eligibility Analysis The Network recommends developing a tool for analyzing whether it is reasonable for a youth to complete local district requirements within four years of high school.
 See AB 167/216 Graduation: Eligibility and Credit Checklist, Bonita 216 Graduation Tool, and West Covina 216 Graduation Checklist for some examples of tools.
 The Network also recommends utilizing equity within this analysis.
 For example, youth in foster care are already experiencing trauma and the academic and social interruptions of a home and school change.
 Thus, the Network recommends that districts create a written definition of what course load is reasonable for a youth to complete within a semester, to ensure consistency among different staff performing this analysis.
-Further, this definition should ensure that youth in foster care are not expected to hold any more than a 'typical' course schedule (e.g., expecting them to take before or after school courses or dually enroll is unreasonable). 🜸 Further, even if a youth could reasonably complete the number of credits required to graduate within four years of high school, looking at the types of courses required is also essential to advance equity.
+Further, this definition should ensure that youth in foster care are not expected to hold any more than a 'typical' course schedule (e.g., expecting them to take before or after school courses or dually enroll is unreasonable).
+Further, even if a youth could reasonably complete the number of credits required to graduate within four years of high school, looking at the types of courses required is also essential to advance equity.
 For example, expecting a youth to take multiple years of the same subject in one year may be unreasonable.
 A youth and their education rights holder can always determine it is in the youth's best interests to complete extra courses, or multiple courses in the same subject within one year, but that should not be part of the 'reasonableness' eligibility analysis.

 Develop Written Guidelines for Difficult Credit Calculation Situations: There are multiple instances in which a lack of clarity in the law can lead to difficult decisions during eligibility analysis.
 The Network recommends creating clear written guidelines to ensure all youth receive equity access to this graduation option by identifying and addressing difficult situations individually in a written policy.
 For example, when analyzing whether a youth has three years of English, are English Language Development classes, remedial academic classes, or special education English support classes counted?
-How are partial credits and/or A/B semester credits from different years of a course combined to make a complete year of any course?
-Will California State University and University ★ PRACTICE TIP | Bonita Unified School District has created a graduation reasonableness tool which makes clear that youth will not be expected to earn more than 30 credits per semester or summer school.
+How are partial credits and/or A/B semester credits from different years of a course combined to make a complete year of any course? 🛨 Will California State University and University of California 'validation' policies be applied to AB 167/216 graduation analysis, such as with math courses which require building upon a skill set?
+During